 Standing adjacent to the renowned Borough Market, The Hop Exchange is a striking building steeped in history, just a stone’s throw from the London Bridge mainline and underground stations.
 Our materials showroom, located in The Hop Exchange’s west wing, has been created to display a wide range of facade and timber materials to inspire creativity in architectural design.

 With over 350 different brick types on display, the showroom offers a unique facility to view examples from all the major manufacturers in the UK and Europe.
 Alongside the brick offering, other products on display include natural stone, composite decking, cast stone, engineered wood flooring, brick cladding, terracotta cladding, metal and mesh aluminium systems, stone cladding and precast concrete solutions.
 The showroom offers an unrivalled opportunity for architects and their clients to meet with our experienced team and create and develop your project design ideas.

 Taylor Maxwell have been providing facade solutions to the construction industry for over 60 years.
-Our experienced external sales team, based across the UK, provide professional consultation on external building materials at all stages of the design process, supporting projects from design concept through to completion.
+Our experienced teams based across the UK, provide professional consultation on external building materials at all stages of the design process, supporting projects from design concept through to completion.

 We work in close partnership with clients, architects and contractors to source and deliver the optimum choice of brick, timber, cladding, masonry and offsite solutions that will meet their project requirements in terms of aesthetics, technical performance and budget.

-To achieve the best solution, and to ensure the most cost-effective approach, we recommend contacting us at an early stage of your project, so that we can provide the maximum technical input.
+To achieve the best solution and to ensure the most cost-effective approach, we recommend contacting us at an early stage of your project, so that we can provide the maximum input and guidance.